 Benefits for you

-The ‘Building Cultural Competency’ course is designed to help you develop the knowledge, skills and attitudes needed to operate in an increasingly multicultural world.
+Delivered by our partners at Wellington Uni-Professional, the ‘Building Cultural Competency’ course is designed to help you develop the knowledge, skills and attitudes needed to operate in an increasingly multicultural world.

 It will support you to recognise your own cultural lens and how you apply that in everyday life to your cross-cultural interactions.
 This practical course will allow you to use real-time activities to test out and extend your cultural competency